On board the Venice Simplon-Orient-Express

 With a wide variety of journeys on offer, from the classic one-night trip between London and Venice, to the five-night tour to Istanbul, the Venice Simplon-Orient-Express explores a range of destinations, with something to suit each traveler.

 In total, there are 99 cabins on board the Venice Simplon-Orient-Express - 88 doubles and 11 singles.
 During the day each twin cabin is configured as a lounge with a banquette sofa, footstool, small table and a washbasin cabinet with hot and cold water.
-At night it becomes a cozy bedroom with an upper and lower bed.
+At night it becomes a cosy bedroom with an upper and lower bed.

 During the day each twin cabin is configured as a lounge with a banquette sofa, footstool, small table and a washbasin cabinet with hot and cold water.
-At night it becomes a cozy bedroom with an upper and lower bed.
+At night it becomes a cosy bedroom with an upper and lower bed.
 A mosaic-tiled lavatory is located at the end of each carriage, so the cabins themselves are not en-suite.

 Cabin Suites consist of two interconnecting standard cabins.
 During the day both are set up as lounges with a banquette sofa, footstool, small table and a washbasin cabinet with hot and cold water.
 At night you can choose between single beds on the lower bunks in each cabin or you can opt to keep one cabin as a lounge, with upper and lower beds in the other.
 A mosaic-tiled lavatory is located at the end of each carriage, so the cabins themselves are not en-suite.